UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-pushouts.lagda.md

 [cocone structure](synthetic-homotopy-theory.cocones-under-spans.md) of `S` into `X`.
 The **universal property of the pushout** of `𝒮` asserts that `X` is the _initial_ type equipped with such cocone structure.
-In other words, the universal property of the pushouot of `𝒮` asserts that the following evaluation map is an equivalence:
+In other words, the universal property of the pushout of `𝒮` asserts that the following evaluation map is an equivalence:

 ```text